sermon: Passover (Part One)

 How important is the Passover to God's purpose?
 Well, it is so important that it is the foundation of the New Covenant relationship between God and His people!
 In the Old Covenant (in the Old Testament), God began His covenant relationship with Israel on the Passover.
 In the New Testament, Jesus Christ began the New Covenant relationship for Christians on the last Passover night before His crucifixion—by introducing the new symbols for the commemoration of the sacrifice of Himself as the true Passover Lamb.

 Now, we are going to spend a little bit of time on this at the very beginning of this sermon.
-And so I want you to turn with me to John 1:29.
-I'm going to be using a good deal more scriptural references than I normally do.
+And so I want you to turn with me to John 1.
+I am going to be using a good deal more scriptural references than I normally do.
 A lot of them are not going to require a great deal of expounding.
 But each scripture, I think, is going to be very clear within the context of this sermon.

-The speaker, here in John 1, is John the Baptist; and he is commenting on his cousin—Jesus Christ.
+The speaker is John the Baptist; and he is commenting on his cousin—Jesus Christ.
 It was something that God, by inspiration of His Spirit, must have given him an understanding of.
 We know that this took place after John baptized Jesus.

 John 1:29 The next day John saw Jesus coming toward him, and said, "Behold!
 The Lamb of God who takes away the sin of the world!"